Nikolas Kozloff

 Nikolas Kozloff is an American academic, author and photojournalist.
 He currently writes for Al-Jazeera and has also been featured on BBC, CNN, National Public Radio, PBS' Charlie Rose show, The Daily Show and the pro-Bolivarian Revolution website Venezuelanalysis.com.

 Personal life and education

 Kozloff is the single child of Max and Joyce Kozloff.
-His mother Joyce is an artist and feminist, while his father Max is a photographer, critic and historian.
-The family is not religious but states that they recognize their Jewish culture.
+His mother Joyce is an artist and feminist, while his father Max was a photographer, critic and historian.
+The family is not religious but has stated that they recognize their Jewish culture.

 Kozloff studied in Britain at Oxford University and received a doctorate in Latin American history from the university.

 Works

 An expert on South American affairs, Kozloff formerly worked for the Council on Hemispheric Affairs.

 Kozloff's book Hugo Chávez : Oil, Politics and the Challenge to the United States was described as "generally positive in its treatment of" Chávez and his Bolivarian Revolution by Marxist magazine Political Affairs.
 A book review in The New York Times described the book's analysis as "essentially Marxist" filled with "new-lefty rhetoric" that was an "admiring study of Mr. Chávez", and quoted it describing Chávez as a "potentially dangerous enemy to the United States".

 Kozloff also founded the Revolutionary Handbook, described as "a project which aims to inform discussion about how to bring about non-violent revolutionary change" that was influenced "by the Occupy Wall Street Movement".
 He has also written about Ukraine and East-West relations.